 - Any individual being away from the program for 5 or more years should meet the established certification requirements

-- Grade 15 State Emeritus
+- Grade 15 Emeritus State

-- Grade 13 Professional Emeritus
+- Grade 13 Emeritus National

 To register as Emeritus, the official must submit a personal letter of intent to the State Referee Administrator who will then initiate the appropriate paperwork.
-The official must have held the referee grade in question for a minimum of three years prior to the request.
+The official must have held the corresponding referee grade in question for a minimum of three years prior to the request.
 The three years do not have to be consecutive or immediately preceding the request for emeritus status.

 Any official looking to remain active while registered as Emeritus must meet all registration and recertification requirements for the level they want to officiate.